Józef Piłsudski: "Miracle at the Vistula"

 While Piłsudski had a major role in crafting the war strategy, he was aided by others, notably Tadeusz Rozwadowski.
 Later, some supporters of Piłsudski would seek to portray him as the sole author of the Polish strategy, while his opponents would try to minimize his role.
 On the other hand, in the West, the role of General Maxime Weygand of the French Military Mission to Poland was, for a time, exaggerated.

-In February 1921, Piłsudski visited Paris, where, in negotiations with French President Alexandre Millerand, he laid the foundations for the Franco-Polish Military Alliance, which would be signed later that year.
+In February 1921, Piłsudski visited Paris, where, in negotiations with French President Alexandre Millerand, he laid the foundations for the Franco–Polish alliance, which would be signed later that year.
 The Treaty of Riga, ending the Polish-Soviet War in March 1921, partitioned Belarus and Ukraine between Poland and Russia.
 Piłsudski called the treaty an "act of cowardice".
 The treaty and his secret approval of General Lucjan Żeligowski's capture of Vilnius from the Lithuanians marked an end to this incarnation of Piłsudski's federalist Intermarium plan.
-After Vilnius was occupied by the Central Lithuanian Army, Piłsudski said that he "could not help but regard them [Lithuanians] as brothers".
+After Vilnius was occupied by the Żeligowski's Polish troops, Piłsudski said that he "could not help but regard them [Lithuanians] as brothers".
 In parliament, Piłsudski once said: "I cannot not reach out to Kaunas. ..
 I cannot disregard those brothers who consider the day of our triumph a day of shock and mourning."
 On 25 September 1921, when Piłsudski visited Lwów (now Lviv) for the opening of the first Eastern Trade Fair (Targi Wschodnie), he was the target of an unsuccessful assassination attempt by Stepan Fedak, acting on behalf of Ukrainian-independence organizations, including the Ukrainian Military Organization.